Civil and Environmental Engineering

 ASI in Environmental Engineering

 Environmental engineering is at the forefront of solving the world’s challenges related to earth, energy and environment.
 As such, an ability to apply environmental fundamentals to engineering practice within disciplines such as geological, mining, electrical, computational, mechanical, petroleum, and chemical processing industries as well as public policy and service bolsters students’ credentials in those fields.
-This Area of Special Interest (ASI) has been carefully designed to introduce the fundamentals of environmental engineering at Mines: environmental science and chemistry, hydrology and water resources, water and wastewater treatment, and chemical implications, fate and transport to enable an understanding and application of these themes to practitioners across disciplines.
+This Area of Special Interest (ASI) has been carefully designed to introduce the fundamentals of environmental engineering at Mines: environmental science and chemistry, hydrology and water resources, water and wastewater treatment, chemical implications, and fate and transport to enable an understanding and application of these themes to practitioners across disciplines.

 Students are encouraged to explore other courses relevant to this minor and propose their own plan of study that would support this Area of Special Interest (ASI).
-For pre-approval on potential course substitutions to fulfill this ASI, please contact the Undergraduate Program Manager for Civil/Environmental Engineering.
+For preapproval on potential course substitutions to fulfill this ASI, please contact the undergraduate program manager for Civil/Environmental Engineering.

-Four courses (12.0 credits) are required for this ASI.
+Four courses (12 credits) are required for this ASI.

 Complete 4 of the following 5 courses:12.0